| | | |

 Where to Stay

-The DoubleTree Hilton Hotel Amsterdam is near the NDSM ferry stop, making it a convenient and luxurious stay.
+It would be easiest to stay somewhere along the river near the ferry crossings.
+The DoubleTree Hilton Hotel Amsterdam is near the NDSM ferry stop (where you’ll also find some great street art), making it a convenient and luxurious stay.
 For a more atypical experience, stay at the Botel, a floating hotel moored near the NDSM ferry.
 For the more budget-minded, try ClinkNoord hostel.
 As Amsterdam Noord is easy to get to from Central Amsterdam, staying at the NH Amsterdam Barbizon Palace allows for quick access to Amsterdam Noord as well as the rest of the city.

 Amsterdam is a small city with a big-city feel, so make a day trip out of Amsterdam Noord or commute to the center.
 Either way, make sure to rent a bike for the most convenient and efficient experience.